Bitcoin SourceForge SVN Repository — Complete committer history (2009–2011)

 Hanyecz was the first person known to have successfully used a GPU (graphics processing unit) to mine Bitcoin, dramatically increasing mining efficiency compared to CPU-only mining.
 He discussed this development directly with Satoshi, who expressed concern about an “arms race” in mining hardware, preferring that mining remain accessible to ordinary computers for as long as possible.

 On May 18, 2010, Hanyecz posted on the BitcoinTalk forum offering 10,000 BTC for two large pizzas.
-On May 22, 2010, a user named jercos (Jeremy Sturdivant) accepted the offer, ordering two Papa John’s pizzas delivered to Hanyecz’s home.
-This is recognized as the first known real-world commercial transaction using Bitcoin.
-The date is now celebrated annually as “Bitcoin Pizza Day.”
-At the time, the 10,000 BTC was worth approximately $41; at Bitcoin’s peak valuations, the same amount would be worth hundreds of millions of dollars.
+Four days later, on May 22, 2010, a user named jercos (Jeremy Sturdivant) accepted the offer and ordered two Papa John’s pizzas delivered to Hanyecz’s home.

 In February 2018, Hanyecz made another symbolic pizza purchase — this time using the Lightning Network, Bitcoin’s layer-2 scaling solution.
-He has stated publicly that he has no regrets about the original pizza transaction, viewing it as an important milestone in demonstrating that Bitcoin could function as a medium of exchange.
+Asked years later by Cointelegraph whether he regretted the original transaction, he answered:

 35 entries